jlangch/venice/doc/readme/ext-crypt.md

 Encrypts a string or a bytebuf.
 String data is returned as base64 encoded string.

-The :url-safe option controls the base64 encoding towards URL safety.
+The :url-safe option controls the base64 encoding regarding URL safety.
 If true this base64 encoder will emit '-' and '_' instead of the usual '+' and '/' characters.
 Defaults to false.
 Note: no padding is added when encoding using the URL-safe alphabet.